luiscoco/Android_Kotlin_lesson2_MyFirstComposeApp-advanced-with-fetching-data/README.md

-# How to fetch data from free API online
+# How to fetch data from free API from your Android Compose Kotlin application

 In this example I would explain you how to send a GET request to a public API endpoint from your Android Compose application to retrieve data from a server